 - Click Add Rule to add a new rule.

-- Select Equal to Ship Forwarded Address in the Condition field.
+- Select Shipping Address Equal to Ship Forwarder Address for the rule.

 - Select Manual Review in the action.